 - PLACE OF BIRTH: Fayetteville, North Carolina

 Best Known For

-Hiram Revels is best known as the first African American to serve in the United States Senate.
+Hiram R. Revels is the first African American to serve in the United States Senate.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Hiram R. Revels was born on September 27, 1827, in Fayetteville, North Carolina.
 Revels was a minister who, in 1870, became the first African-American United States senator, representing the state of Mississippi.
 He served for a year before leaving to become the president of a historically black college.
 Revels died on January 16, 1901, in Aberdeen, Mississippi.

 Hiram Rhodes Revels was born in Fayetteville, North Carolina, on September 27, 1827.
 Despite being born in the South in a time of widespread slavery, Revels was a member of a free family.
 He and his brother both apprenticed as barbers.
 Revels's brother subsequently owned his own barbershop.

 Upon his brother's death, Revels inherited and ran the shop before leaving North Carolina to study at seminaries in Indiana and Ohio.
 In 1845, he was ordained as a minister in the African Methodist Episcopal Church, working as an itinerant preacher.